-The CX 20'000 FEET has been constructed from brushed Grade 5 titanium as used in the aerospace industry.
+The CX 20'000 FEET has been constructed from brushed Grade 2 Titanium.
 Titanium being a light and extremely tough metal alloy made it an obvious choice for a dive watch with such an extreme depth rating.

 SELF-HEALING As well as being hypoallergenic another great property of titanium is it ability to heal its own wounds (so to speak).
 As part of titanium’s natural oxidization process light scratches and swirls will eventually fade, and this is without re-brushing or polishing.